DinkyToyz/wtmcsConfigurableSlopeLimits/README.md

 ## To-do

 - Text fields instead of or combined with sliders.
-- Apply to and list new [Network Extension](http://steamcommunity.com/sharedfiles/filedetails/?id=478820060) roads correctly when it updates.
 - Apply to [Traffic++](http://steamcommunity.com/sharedfiles/filedetails/?id=409184143) roads.

 ## Errors & Logging